Judas Priest: Mainstream success years (1979–1991)

 A reviewer has called Ram It Down a "stylistic evolution" that resulted from the band's "attempt to rid themselves of the tech synthesiser approach ... and return to the traditional metal of their fading glory days".
 The reviewer argued the album showed "how far behind they were lagging ... the thrashers they helped influence" in earlier years.
-In 1989, longtime drummer Dave Holland left the band.
+In 1989, longtime drummer Dave Holland left the band due to personal problems.

-In September 1990, the Painkiller album used a new drummer, Scott Travis (formerly from Racer X), who gave the band an edgier sound thanks to his heavy use of double pedals.
+In September 1990, the Painkiller album featured new drummer, Scott Travis (formerly from Racer X), who gave the band an edgier sound thanks to his heavy use of double bass.
 This comeback album also dropped the 1980s-style synthesisers for all songs except "A Touch of Evil".
 The tour used bands such as Annihilator, Megadeth, Pantera, Sepultura and Testament as opening bands, and culminated in the Rock in Rio performance in Brazil in front of 100,000+ fans.

 Part of the Judas Priest stage show often featured Halford riding onstage on a Harley-Davidson motorbike, dressed in motorcycle leathers and sunglasses.
 During a Toronto show in August 1991, Halford was seriously injured as he rode on stage, when he collided with a drum riser hidden behind clouds of dry ice mist.
 Though the show was delayed, he performed the set before going to a hospital.
 Hill later noted "he must have been in agony".
 In a 2007 interview, Halford said the accident had nothing to do with his departure from the band.